-An Executor can only do the things written in your WILL and cannot do anything else or change anything.
+An Executor can only do the things written in your Will and cannot do anything else or change anything.

-It is a good idea to name an Alternate Executor who can step in if your Executor is not able or willing to act as Executor at the time of your death.
+It is a good idea to name an Alternate Executor who can step in if your Executor is not able or willing to act as Executor after you die.

 Many people choose a relative or close friend as their Executor.
 An Executor must be 19 years of age or older.
-If you don't have someone you would like to name as Executor, or if your estate is large or complicated, you may want to have The Public Trustee of New Brunswick, or a lawyer act as your Executor.
-Ask your lawyer about this.
+If you don't have someone you would like to name as Executor, you may want to have The Public Trustee of New Brunswick, or a licensed trust company act as your Executor.
+Ask your lawyer or accountant about this.
 Keep in mind that choosing this option can be expensive.

 You can choose two or more people to act together as your Executors.
-If you choose to do this, it is important to include specific instructions in your WILL explaining how they are to settle differences of opinion.
+If you choose to do this, it is important to include specific instructions in your Will explaining how they are to settle differences of opinion.

-The Executor has the right to receive some money from the estate for doing this job.
+The Executor has the right to be paid for doing this job.
 Talk to your lawyer about this.